 - 10 Arrests

 - 22 Calls for service via 911

 - 16 Additional calls for service/assistance via the MPSA Patrol hotline

 - 11 Members took advantage of the out-of-town property check program

 Entire Month – Sgt Cooper continued the Early Morning Watch to relieve the prostitution problem

 Early Month – Sgt Cooper addressed an issue with a vacant property on St Charles/Lakeview.
 The property had an open door, and was overgrown with Kudzu.
 A vagrant camp was in the Kudzu.
 The vagrants were removed, a neighbor called the owner and the property was cleaned up by September 19.

 9/02 – Two subjects arrested (separate incidents) for pedestrian in roadway

-9/07 – Andrew Henderson, a transvestite or transgender prostitute, was found to have a warrant for assault.
+9/07 – Andrew Henderson, a trans prostitute, was found to have a warrant for assault.
 He remains in the Fulton County jail as of this writing.

 9/09 – Subject arrested for possession of Cocaine and Obstruction